Croatian Wikipedia: Disinformation assessment by Wikimedia Foundation

 In 2021, the Wikimedia Foundation posted a job ad for a disinformation evaluator position, with the aim to further examine disputed content on the Croatian Wikipedia.

-In March 2021, a number of changes were made to remove administrative access from a group of editors considered responsible for the entire affair, some of whom also had their names published in Croatian media.
-One of these was exposed to be an editor of a known far-right web portal.
+In March 2021, a number of changes were made to remove administrative access from a group of editors considered responsible for the entire affair, some of whom had their names published in Croatian media.
+One of these was exposed to be a known far-right web portal editor, who passed off his self-published materials as "reliable sources" on the Croatian Wikipedia.
+In April 2021, an article was published by the Western Balkans edition of Radio Free Europe stating how the situation of the Croatian-language Wikipedia has finally changed and that the correction of problematic articles was in progress.
+Editing activity picked up from 2020 through early 2022, with over 200 editors making at least 5 edits a month.
+As of july 2024, there were about 135 editors making at least 5 edits a month.

-In June 2021, Wikimedia published its Croatian Wikipedia Disinformation Assessment.
-It concluded that "A group of Croatian language Wikipedia (Hr.WP) admins held undue de-facto control over the project at least from 2011 to 2020.
+In June 2021, Wikimedia published a Croatian Wikipedia Disinformation Assessment, which was conducted by an external expert.
+The report concluded that "a group of Croatian language Wikipedia (Hr.WP) admins held undue de facto control over the project at least from 2011 to 2020.
 During that time, the group intentionally distorted the content presented in Croatian language Wikipedia articles in a way that matched the narratives of political organisations and groups that can broadly be defined as the Croatian radical right."
-According to the assessment, the administrators had abused their power to ban dissidents and selectively enforced and broke rules, resulting in project capture.
+According to the assessment, the administrators had abused their power to ban dissidents and selectively enforce and break rules, resulting in project capture.